Counseling Degrees & Licenses in West Virginia

 West Virginia University (Online Options)

-The West Virginia University (WVU) School of Counseling and Well-Being offers a 63-credit master of arts in counseling degree.
+The West Virginia University (WVU) Department of Counseling and Learning Sciences offers a 63-credit master of arts in counseling degree.
 The program offers two study tracks: clinical mental health counseling and school counseling.
 Students may subsequently select an Area of Emphasis (AOE) from one of three options: community agency, school counseling, or clinical mental health.

 • Clinical mental health counseling (CMHC) – Graduates of this program receive the training necessary to become licensed professional counselors.

 WVU also offers a low-residency, 63-credit master of science degree program in clinical rehabilitation and mental health counseling.
 This program is largely online with only two visits to campus required.
-Graduates of this program develop extensive skills to effectively work with various people with disabilities.
+Graduates of this program develop extensive skills to work with various people with disabilities effectively.

 • Location: Morgantown, WV